mindspore-lab/mindone/examples/opensora_pku/README.md

     --ae CausalVAEModel_4x8x8 \
     --enable_tiling \
 ```
 Please change the `--video_path` to the existing video file path and `--rec_path` to the reconstructed video file path.
+You can set `--grid` to save the original video and the reconstructed video in the same output file.

 You can also run video reconstruction given an input video folder.
 See `scripts/causalvae/gen_video.sh`.